actions/runner-images/docs/macos-11-onboarding.md

 macOS 11 pools are opened to existing customers only, and we are working on making them ready for production use, rebalancing capacity and analyzing possible load.

 Meanwhile, we'd like to start including customers to private preview on demand.

+> Big Sur will automatically became available for current Enterprise customers.
+New enterprises and customers on other plans, please go through the sign up process described below.

 ## Sign up process